fivetran/dbt_recurly_source/README.md

 <details><summary>Expand to view configurations</summary>

 ### Change the build schema
-By default, this package builds the google_play staging models within a schema titled (`<target_schema>` + `_recurly_source`) in your destination.
+By default, this package builds the recurly staging models within a schema titled (`<target_schema>` + `_recurly_source`) in your destination.
 If this is not where you would like your recurly staging data to be written to, add the following configuration to your root `dbt_project.yml` file:

 ```yml
 models: